xaizek/vim-like-pile/README.md

 }
 ```

+Avoid use of emojis in all fields, they don't add anything useful but can often
+appear as a confusing blank square.

 Markdown is expanded in the values of `descr`, `comments` and `state.comment`.
 Mention `id` of another item in brackets to link to it.